-Article 28 Joinder of Cases and Proceedings
+Article 28.
+Joinder of Cases and Proceedings

-- 1. The Court may, at any stage of the proceedings, order the joinder of interrelated cases. - 2.
-The Court may also order the joinder of the written or oral proceedings of several cases, including the introduction of witnesses. - 3.
-After consulting the Agents and the Delegates, the President may direct that the proceedings in two or more cases be conducted simultaneously.
+- 1. The Court may, at any stage of the proceedings, order the joinder of interrelated cases, when there is identity of parties, subject-matter and ruling law. - 2.
+The Court may also order that the written or oral proceedings of several cases, including the introduction of witnesses, be carried out jointly. - 3.
+After consulting the Agents and the Delegates, the President may direct that two or more cases be conducted simultaneously.

-Article 29 Decisions
+Article 29.
+Decisions

-- 1. The judgments and interlocutory decisions for discontinuance of a case shall be rendered exclusively by the Court. - 2.
+- 1. The judgments and orders for discontinuance of a case shall be rendered exclusively by the Court. - 2.
 All other orders shall be rendered by the Court if it is sitting, and by the President if it is not, unless otherwise provided.
 Decisions of the President that are not purely procedural may be appealed before the Court. - 3.
-Judgments and decisions of the Court may not be contested in any way.
+Judgments and orders of the Court may not be contested in any way.

-Article 30 Publication of Judgments and Other Decisions
+Article 30.
+Publication of Judgments and Other Decisions

-- 1. The Court shall order the publication of: - a. the judgments and other decisions of the Court; the former shall include only those explanations of votes which fulfill the requirements set forth in Article 55(2) of these Rules; - b. documents from the dossier, except those considered irrelevant or unsuitable for publication; - c. the records of the hearings;
+1. The Court shall order the publication of:

-- d. any other document that the Court considers suitable for publication. - 2.
+- a. its judgments and other decisions, including separate opinions, dissenting or concurring, whenever they fulfill the requirements set forth in Article 55(2) of these Rules; - b. documents from the dossier, except those considered irrelevant or unsuitable for publication; - c. records of the hearings; - d. any other document that the Court considers suitable for publication. - 2.
 The judgments shall be published in the working languages used in each case.
 All other documents shall be published in their original language. - 3.
 Documents relating to cases already adjudicated, and deposited with the Secretariat of the Court, shall be made accessible to the public, unless the Court decides otherwise.

-Article 31 Application of Article 63(1) of the Convention
+Article 31.
+Application of Article 63(1) of the Convention